CyberNaught-XyZ/gh-horoscope/README.md

 # 🔮 GitHub CLI Horoscope Extension

 Hey there!
-So I made this absolutely ridiculous horoscope thing for GitHub that I'm way too proud of.
+So I made this absolutely ridiculous horoscope thing for GitHub, I don't have my own thoughts they suggested i provided.
 It looks at your coding habits and tells your "digital fortune" like some kind of mystical code wizard.
 Started as a joke, ended up being genuinely useful (and hilarious).

-Built this for the **"For the Love of Code 2025"** competition because why not turn procrastination into art? 🎨

 ## ✨ What This Thing Actually Does